alison-li/auto-bait-and-tackles-mod/README.md

 ## Motivation

 Particularly when hunting for treasure chests during fishing in Stardew Valley, it can be tedious to constantly get chests of small stacks of fish bait.
-This mmod saves the player from the tediousness of having to go back in their inventory to attach new stacks of bait and a new tackle every time their currently attached bait and tackle wear out.
+This mod saves the player from the tediousness of having to go back in their inventory to attach new stacks of bait and a new tackle every time their currently attached bait and tackle wear out.

 ## Instructions